Why are number of visitors/impressions and/or the number of events different when I compare Split to other tools?

 Also, content blockers are becoming more common as users seek to avoid ads and more attention is placed on privacy concerns.
 These blockers can impact a wide range of client-side trackers, not just ads.
 Depending on what's blocked, they could cause the results computed by various analytic tools to differ.

-Server side splits: One way to mitigate the issues posed by the lack of control on the client side, and create greater consistency in the user experience, is to move Splits to a back end service for evaluation.
+Server side feature flags: One way to mitigate the issues posed by the lack of control on the client side, and create greater consistency in the user experience, is to move feature flags to a back end service for evaluation.

-Be aware that moving splits to the back-end may exacerbate the difference in counts if content blockers come into play since client-side content blocking doesn't impact server-side splits.
+Be aware that moving feature flags to the back-end may exacerbate the difference in counts if content blockers come into play since client-side content blocking doesn't impact server-side flags.

 A number of articles in the Help Center describe why you may be missing or getting improper impression counts in Split, and how to avoid some of these issues: